2012 Baseball

 Tyler Owen

-Tyler Owen begins his fourth season on the Mid-Continent University coaching staff.
+Tyler Owen has completed his fourth season on the Mid-Continent University coaching staff, and he transitioned into the interim head coaching role in April of this season.
 Owen, who played for Murray State University from 2006-09, is a former collegiate teammate of MCU assistant coach Tyler Pittman, who played for Murray State from 2004-07.

 He was Murray State's starting third baseman for four seasons and ranks second in career at-bats (701), tied for fourth with 42 doubles and 10 triples, sixth with 204 hits and 299 total bases, and seventh with 197 games played.
 Owen compiled a .291 career average with 98 runs scored and 112 RBI.